Constraining Black Hole Parameters from Shadow and Inner-Shadow Morphology Considering Effects from Thick Disk Accretion Flows: Ray Tracing Method

-where $t$ is the time coordinate of the assymptotic observer, $r$ is the areal radius of the space-time, $\theta$ and $\phi$ are the spherical inclination and azimuthal angles.
-We will take $G=M=c=1$ hereafter.
+where $t$ is the time coordinate of the asymptotic observer, $r$ is the areal radius of the spacetime, $\theta$ and $\phi$ are the spherical inclination and azimuthal angles.
+We will take $G{=}M{=}c{=}1$ hereafter.
 We use $\dot{x}$ to indicate a derivative of $x$ with respect to the affine parameter $\lambda$.
-The time translation and rotational symmetries of \autoref{eqn:line-element} imply that photon geodesics can be fully characterized in terms of a conserved energy,
+The time translation and rotational symmetries of \autoref{eqn:line-element} imply that geodesics are characterized in terms of conserved energy,

 and azimuthal angular momentum,